davidhoang/tapestry/client/src/components/README.md

 # Components Directory

-This directory contains all reusable UI components for the Design Talent Match application.
+This directory contains all reusable UI components for the Tapestry application.

 ## Organization